paulsinclair51/briteTest/README.md

-# litetest
+# LiteTest
-An application programming interface (API) and testing framework for use by a test orchestrator and its test category modules
+LiteTest is an application programming interface (API) and testing framework for use by a test orchestrator and its test category modules

 Copyright (c) 2026 paulsinclair51